Materials & Craft

 Wash & abrasion

-Testing supported per project spec
+Testing supported per project scope

 Filling Materials & Safety Considerations

-Macro view of polyester fiber fill texture and density
+Macro view of polyester fiber fill texture and density used in plush toy stuffing

 Fiber Fill Options

-Pellets containment pouch used inside plush products to reduce leakage risk
+Pellets containment pouch used inside plush products to reduce leakage risk and improve safety

 Pellets / Beans Containment

-Containment + seam reinforcement for safety
+Containment and seam reinforcement for safer weighted feel

 Polyester Fiber Fill (Typical)